Rim032/QCBasic/README.md

 the file to whatever you desire.
 The QC file will be outputed in QCBasic->bin->debug(Also the location of the exe) and sometimes in the QCBasic base folder.

-All you have to do is run the exe found within QCBasic->bin->debug.
+All you have to do is run the exe found within QCBasic->bin->release.
 It is recommended to know stuff about how QC files are setup to fully utilize this program.
 Helpful link to learn: https://developer.valvesoftware.com/wiki/QC